sindrsh/openmathbooks/index.md

 The complete file structure is available on GitHub (press the button _View on GitHub_ on the top of this page)

 ## License and usage
 The books are licensed under CC BY-NC-SA 4.0.
 This means you are free to download and edit the files for non-profit purposes.
-The only software required for editing the books is [LaTex](https://www.latex-project.org/) and at TeX-editor.
+The only software required for editing the books is [LaTex](https://www.latex-project.org/) and a TeX-editor.

 When you have made your own edition of a book, please do not change the main title, but change the subtitle in a fitting way.
 Example: If a school named _Plato’s Acadamy_ makes an edit to ‘First Principle of Math’ for it’s own purposes, they should swap out the subtitle _Sindre Sogge Heggen’s_ edition with _Plato’s Acadamy’s edition_.